About Rebecca O’Callaghan

 I am an Accredited Member of the Irish Association for Humanistic and Integrative Practitioners (IAHIP).
 I am also a Certified Clinical Trauma Professional with the International Association of Trauma Professionals.

-I am an EMDR Europe Accredited EMDR Therapist (Eye Movement Desensitisation and Reprocessing) and an EMDR Consultant-in-Training.
+I am an EMDR Europe Accredited EMDR Therapist (Eye Movement Desensitisation and Reprocessing) and an EMDR Consultant / Clinical Supervisor.
 I am also a Certified Internal Family Systems Therapist.